|Mid-February to late May

 The focus of this class will be on comprehension and oral skills.
 Review and perfection of Spanish grammar, and literature will also be integrated as part of the curriculum, but the class would seek to raise the students’ level of Spanish to facilitate their understanding and participation in the other classes that will also be taught in Spanish.

-Contemporary Cuban Voices (4 credits):
+IS 280: Contemporary Cuban Voices (4 credits)

 This course will introduce students to a wide variety of contemporary Cuban intellectuals, artists and writers through weekly guest lectures.
 Students will also be asked to process their experiences and discuss the guest lectures.

-Community-Based Research (4 credits):
+IS 281: Community-Based Research (4 credits)